 Arts, culture, heritage and dining

-Whether you're dining, exploring our area's history, taking part in our community festivals throughout the balmy, extended summer months, or simply out and about, our celebrated, diverse communities offer a rich, cultural experience.
-From local craft beer to culinary delights including Italian, Lebanese, Thai and Vietnamese options, your taste buds will certainly enjoy the ride.
-We also feature an award-winning wine country to explore.
+Whether you’re dining, exploring our area’s history, taking part in our community festivals throughout the balmy, extended summer months, or simply out and about, our celebrated, diverse communities offer a rich, cultural experience.
+From local craft beer and distilleries to award winning restaurants with a variety of culinary delights including a diverse array of ethnic options, your taste buds will certainly enjoy the ride.
+In addition to many fresh farm-to-table experiences, the region also features an award-winning wine country to explore.

 Our communities' art galleries and public art installations showcase the creativity of the area, while specialized museums, historic sites, walking tours and heritage villages allow you to explore our storied past.